Convergence of the Inexact Langevin Algorithm in KL Divergence with Application to Score-based Generative Models: Problem setting

 \subsection{Assumptions}

-In this section, we introduce the assumptions that are necessary for our results or will be compared since they have been used in related work. \begin{assumption}[LSI] The target probability distribution $\nu$ is supported on $\R^d$ and satisfies LSI with constant $\alpha > 0$, which means for any probability distribution $\rho$ on $\R^d$:
+In this section, we introduce the assumptions that are necessary for our results. \begin{assumption}[LSI] The target probability distribution $\nu$ is supported on $\R^d$ and satisfies LSI with constant $\alpha > 0$, which means for any probability distribution $\rho$ on $\R^d$:

 \end{assumption}